-Although the entropy density is time dependent (as seen in figure~\ref{fig:Scaled_Entropy}) we see that for late times the entropy only varies slowly, so for late times the above notion of the speed of sound in eq. (\ref{eq:naiveSpeedOfSound}) should at least converge to the correct values expected from eq. (\ref{eq:cperp_hydro}) and eq. (\ref{eq:cpara_hydro}).
+Although the entropy density is time dependent (as seen in Fig.~\ref{fig:Scaled_Entropy}) we see that for late times the entropy only varies slowly, so for late times the above notion of the speed of sound in Eq. (\ref{eq:naiveSpeedOfSound}) should at least converge to the correct values expected from Eq. (\ref{eq:cperp_hydro}) and Eq. (\ref{eq:cpara_hydro}).
 However early during our time evolution the entropy changes rapidly in time.
 We may then suspect that these method should not reliably describe the true speed of sound.
 The second and third methods of computing the speed of sound in our list were generated with this mind.
-These methods make use of direct differences in the pressure and energy at fixed values of either the field theory entropy $s(\tau)$ or the apparent horiozn area $\sigma$ (where one notes $\sigma$ is indeed the horizon area modulo a numerical factor).
+These methods make use of direct differences in the pressure and energy at fixed values of either the field theory entropy $s(\tau)$ or the apparent horizon area $\sigma$ (where one notes $\sigma$ is indeed the horizon area modulo a numerical factor).

 To facilitate the calculation of the speed of sound using method 2 or 3 in our list we begin by noting that both $\tau$ and $\sigma (s)$ are monotonic functions, hence we can switch from using $\tau$ to $\sigma (s)$ as our temporal coordinate.
 From our time evolution we have $\epsilon(\tau)$, $P_\perp(\tau)=T^1_1=T^2_2$, $P_{\para}(\tau)=T^\xi_\xi$ as well as $\sigma(\tau)$ and hence we can construct $\epsilon(\sigma)$ and $P_{\perp,\para}(\sigma)$.
 To facilitate the derivative we now compute an array of $N$ curves with initial energies in the interval $(\epsilon_0-\Delta \epsilon, \epsilon_0 + \Delta \epsilon)$ with the variation in energy $\Delta \epsilon$ small.